Functions Basics

 These Functions are asynchronous.

-Use an After Publish or Fire Function if you want to pass the original message through the PubNub Platform intact, and also use it as a trigger to execute other logic (such as logging and message teeing).
-Some applications of After Publish or Fire include:
+Use an After Publish or Fire Function to pass the original message intact and also trigger other logic (such as logging and message teeing).
+Examples:

 - Mentions, keywords, and other string triggers